yvesguillo/crawlect/README.md

 ## Getting Started

 Crawlect is written in Python and requires minimal setup.
 Install the package or clone it to set up the virtual environment, and you’re ready to document codebases like a Markdown ninja.
+Requires **Python 3.10+**

 ### Install Crawlect via `pip` (The Handy Way™)